meltyourface/blank/posts/Club-or-staff/Chakra-Planet-Correspondences-A-New-Perspective-for-Energy-Healing/index.md

 **Moons**: Emotional fluctuations and reflections of inner realms.

-Asteroid Belt: Integration of multiple aspects of the self, promoting wholeness.
+**Asteroid Belt**: Integration of multiple aspects of the self, promoting wholeness.

 4. **Example Application**: